grumpyolddev/grumpyolddev.github.io/_posts/2015-01-19-one-single-board-computer-to-rule-them-all.md

 At this point I had the perfect excuse to use ***Node Js***, an open source platform to write backend applications on ***Javascript***.
 My plan was installing Node Js along with a custom program to sync the files on the NAS.
 The plan sounds great, but it failed miserably!

 The NAS Operative System, OS, is a proprietary Linux distribution.
 So, to Install Node I needed to upgrade several Linux packages that this OS did not allowed me to do.
 In fact, by trying this I damaged the software of the NAS, damn!

 So, I had to reset the NAS to factory settings.
 After a few days of painful recovery process, I finally got everything restored on the NAS.
 But I almost lost all the data stored on it!

 I learned the lesson: never attempt to install non vendor approved packages on your NAS!

-After my first failure, I realised that I needed an extra device on my local network that will play the role of an ***Application Server***.
+After my first failure, the first one of many, I realised that I needed an extra device on my local network that will play the role of an ***Application Server***.
 A place where I could install all the automation tasks I wanted.
 In this case, sync all the data from my local storage to Glacier.

 **The Perfect Storm**

-For about $60, and a week I got a ***Raspberry Pi***, a credit card-sized single-board computer. where I installed:
+For about $60 and a week after, I got a ***Raspberry Pi***, a credit card-sized single-board computer. where I installed:

 - ***s3funnel***, a tool to uploads files to Amazon.
 - Node Js